Copywriting vs Blog Writing (8 Differences + What to Choose)

 Although the foundations of copywriting have been around for centuries, early copywriters started using it for advertising and marketing around the 20th century.

+You can know more about advertising copywriting in my article on copywriting for ads.
 Over time, these writers evolved into professional copywriters as the practice of advertising became more demanding.

 Nowadays, copywriting is widely used to create awareness about a brand, attract customers’ trust and increase conversions.